ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 4.5.3 Default Values

 The input arguments of a GraphQL field can have default values.
-In Ballerina this is allowed by providing default values to input parameters of a `resource` or `remote` method that represents a GraphQL field.
+In Ballerina, this is allowed by providing default values to input parameters of a `resource` or `remote` method that represents a GraphQL field.
 When a `resource` or `remote` method input parameter has a default value, it will be added to the generated GraphQL schema.
 Then, the input parameter can be omitted in the GraphQL document, even if the input type is `NON_NULL`.

 >**Note:** Currently, the generated schema does not include the default value of an input parameter due to a Ballerina language limitation.
 It shows an empty string instead of the default value.
-This only affects when the generated schema is accessed using introspection or file generation.
+This only affects when accessing the generated schema via introspection or file generation.
 It does not affect the functionality of the default values.

 ###### Example: Default Values